Field-angle-resolved landscape of non-Fermi-liquid behavior in the quasi-kagome Kondo Lattice CeRhSn: Introduction

-Recently, it was reported that QC in CeRhSn was fragile under a finite magnetic field;\cite{Tokiwa2015SA} the non-Fermi-liquid (NFL) behavior in the low-temperature specific heat was rapidly suppressed with increasing field in any direction.
+Recently, it was reported that the NFL nature of CeRhSn was fragile under a finite magnetic field;\cite{Tokiwa2015SA} the NFL behaviors were rapidly suppressed with increasing field in any direction.
 This fact was attributed to the presence of a QCP near $H=0$.
-Furthermore, the anisotropic temperature dependence of the thermal expansion $\alpha$, showing a divergent behavior in $\alpha/T$ only along the $a$ axis, suggests that QC is coupled to in-plane uniaxial pressure, which breaks the symmetry of the quasi-kagome lattice.
-By applying uniaxial pressure along the $a$ axis, QC was indeed destroyed and complicated magnetic phase diagram was induced.\cite{Kuchler2017PRB} On the basis of these facts, CeRhSn has been considered a promising frustrated Kondo-lattice metal with a quantum spin-liquid ground state.\cite{Tokiwa2015SA,Vojta2018RPP,Balents2010Nature}
+The specific heat coefficient and the magnetic Gr\"{u}neisen ratio $\Gamma_H=1/T(\partial T/\partial H)|_S$, both of which diverge on cooling in zero field, are strongly suppressed by increasing $H$.
+Furthermore, the thermal expansion $\alpha$ exhibits the anisotropic temperature dependence and shows a divergent behavior in $\alpha/T$ only along the $a$ axis.
+This fact suggests that the NFL nature is coupled to in-plane uniaxial pressure, which breaks the symmetry of the quasi-kagome lattice.
+By applying uniaxial pressure along the $a$ axis, the NFL behavior was indeed destroyed and a complicated magnetic phase diagram was induced.\cite{Kuchler2017PRB} On the basis of these facts, CeRhSn has been suggested to be a promising frustrated Kondo-lattice metal with a quantum spin-liquid ground state.\cite{Tokiwa2015SA,Vojta2018RPP,Balents2010Nature}

-Another fascinating character of CeRhSn is the occurrence of a metamagnetic crossover under a magnetic field parallel to the $a$ axis.\cite{Tokiwa2015SA,Yang2017PRB} Recently, a similar metamagnetic feature in $H \parallel a$ was reported for the isostructural CeIrSn as well.\cite{Tsuda2018PRB} In the previous report,\cite{Tokiwa2015SA} the origin of this metamagnetic crossover was discussed in the analogy of the isostructural antiferromagnet YbAgGe, which exhibits spin-flop bicriticality under a magnetic field along the easy-magnetization plane ($\parallel ab$).\cite{Tokiwa2013PRL} It has been speculated that, due to the suppression of the magnetic-ordering temperature, the spin-flop metamagnetic transition becomes a crossover in CeRhSn.
+Another fascinating character of CeRhSn is the occurrence of a metamagnetic crossover under a magnetic field parallel to the $a$ axis.\cite{Tokiwa2015SA,Yang2017PRB} Recently, a similar metamagnetic feature was reported for the isostructural CeIrSn ($T_{\rm K}=480$~K) in $H \parallel a$ as well.\cite{Tsuda2018PRB} In the previous report,\cite{Tokiwa2015SA} the origin of this metamagnetic crossover was discussed in the analogy of the isostructural antiferromagnet YbAgGe, which exhibits spin-flop bicriticality under a magnetic field along the easy-magnetization plane ($\parallel ab$).\cite{Tokiwa2013PRL} It has been speculated that, due to the suppression of the magnetic-ordering temperature, the spin-flop metamagnetic transition becomes a crossover in CeRhSn.